 Management is considered to be those officers who are authorized to administer the overall operation of the affiliated companies and communicate with the Board of Directors.
 Management is responsible for enforcement of privacy policies adopted by the Board of Directors through formation of adequate frameworks, procedures and support systems.
 In addition, Management is to ensure competent expertise is available to interpret and control privacy compliance initiatives.
 Management is to develop and institute efficient and practical means for the Company to meet privacy standards and guidelines.
 Management will assign staff specific privacy compliance responsibilities (ownership) to make certain policies and procedures are administered sufficiently.

-The Board of Directors and Management maintain a Compliance Committee (“Committee”) which oversees the compliance program and framework and keeps abreast of compliance matters affecting the Company.
-The Committee includes one member of the Board of Directors serving as Chairman.
-Other members of management serve on the committee in a regulation owner capacity.
-The Privacy Officer will be a voting member of the Compliance Committee and will be responsible for reporting activities related to privacy compliance to the Committee on an ongoing basis.
+The Board of Directors and Management maintain an Audit, Compliance and Enterprise Risk Committee (“Committee”) which oversees the compliance program and framework and keeps abreast of compliance matters affecting the Company.
+The Director of Compliance & Enterprise Risk Management will be responsible for reporting activities related to privacy compliance to the Committee on an ongoing basis.

 Management will designate a Privacy Officer to administer and coordinate the Company’s privacy program.
 More specifically, the Privacy Officer is responsible for coordinating the privacy framework and assessing its performance through effective means.
-This Officer serves as regulation owner on matters relating to privacy compliance and assists the Regulatory Compliance Officer in developing and implementing adequate policies, procedures and systems.
+This Officer serves as regulation owner on matters relating to privacy compliance and assists the Director of Compliance & Enterprise Risk Management in developing and implementing adequate policies, procedures and systems.

 Marketing and Advertising